xpire/mdcollab/README.md

-# mlcollab
+# mdcollab

-This is a quick project I made to help with doing CTFs.
+This is a project I made to help with doing CTFs.
 Previously I had probably used a combination of discord and messenger to discuss flags and share screen - however, I had always wished there was a better way to communicate and share information with my team.
 Thus I made my own.
 This project is essentially a Kanban board of tasks with links to a collaborative markdown page with support for live collaboration.

 ## Contents